Skip to Content

 Europe can oftentimes look like a fairytale in its winter outfit.
 Some cities simply look better in the winter.
 Even though some sights might be closed during winter, the off-season is the in-season for cultural events.
 Opera houses have more events, theaters work at full steam, and even the Mediterranean isn’t so damn hot during winter.

 Walking down the streets of Europe and looking at the Christmas decorations, while having a glass of warm spiced wine and a gingerbread can really make you feel like the star of a Christmas movie.
 The atmosphere is really warm around Europe, despite the cold winds and the white snowflakes that are starting to invade most European cities.
-There are also a lot of traditional carnivals before the start of Lent and the atmosphere is really vibrant around these days and certainly, something worth seeing. christmas market
+There are also a lot of traditional carnivals before the start of Lent and the atmosphere is really vibrant around these days and certainly, something worth seeing.

-You will be able to spot the difference pretty soon, as you won’t be stuck in a line for two hours waiting to see the Louvre or to get to the Eiffel Tower.
+Backpacking Europe in winter, you will be able to spot the difference pretty soon, as you won’t be stuck in a line for two hours waiting to see the Louvre or to get to the Eiffel Tower.
 Traveling during the winter will allow you to avoid the waves of tourists which are present during the summer days.
 And I always say that these big waves of tourists change the appearance of a city.
 During the winter you will be able to see the European cities in a more natural appearance, and you will witness the normal, everyday life, which is quite different compared to the tourist season.

 Related: how to spend three days in Amsterdam?